Leicester North

 Looking south over the buffer stops of Leicester North station towards the approach road.
 The track originally carried on here leading on to an embankment.

 Looking south down the approach road to Leicester North GCR station, 50 yards south of the photograph above.
 This is a new road, called The Sidings, with a junction from the Leicester Outer Ring Road, and was constructed after removal of the railway embankment.
-The earth mound on the left blocks the way to the station master’s house, while the footpath leading off at centre left to a bridge over the Ring Road follows the original road to the house.
+The entrance on the left leads to the Greenacres site, with the “Platform” restaurant, where the station master’s house used to be.
+The footpath leading off at centre left to a bridge over the Ring Road follows the route of the original road to the house.

 The junction of the approach road to Leicester North station can just be seen at bottom right.